Infisical/python-sdk-official/README.md

 ## Rest endpoints (exposed under `rest` method)

 All URIs are relative to `host` parameter of InfisicalSDKClient.
+Officially exposed API endpoints for public use are listed here https://infisical.com/docs/api-reference/overview/introduction.
+API endpoints not officially exposed are subject to change at anytime.

 Class | Method | HTTP request | Description
 ------------ | ------------- | ------------- | -------------